RRoggia/rroggia.github.io/notes/accelerate.md

 - A generative, performance-oriented, culture.
 - Lower change fail rate ( Less rework )

 With those outcomes we can also conclude that investing in technology is investing in people.
 And, applying CD can also be linked to the agile manifest principle: "*Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely*".
+The sponsors, developers, and users should be able to maintain a Technical praticeconstant pace indefinitely*".

 Then the authors also answer the question *whether CD increases quality*.
 And the answer is also yes.
 Not only by reducing the change fail rate.
 But, also,  High performers applying CD, have more time to spent on New Work, 11% more than lower performers which have to spent more time working on Unplanned Work or Rework.